-The truth is, there isn’t much we can do about plants and trees releasing pollen into the air.
-While this natural flowering process gives rise to all the beautiful vegetation that makes spring such a wonderful time of rebirth, it can also be quite miserable for kids with allergies.
+Unfortunately, we can’t do much about plants and trees releasing pollen into the air.
+While this natural flowering process gives rise to all the beautiful vegetation that makes spring such a wonderful time, it can also be quite miserable for kids with allergies.

 Recognize the symptoms

-The best that parents can do during allergy season is to recognize the symptoms — which could change from year to year — and do their best to minimize their effects.
+The best thing parents can do during allergy season is recognize allergy symptoms, which can change from year to year, and do their best to minimize their effects.

-While all of those symptoms are certainly irritating, a much more serious affect of allergies can be an asthma attack.
+While all of those symptoms are certainly irritating, in children with a history of asthma, a much more serious effect of allergies can be an asthma attack.
 This happens when the lining of the airways becomes inflamed, causing the surrounding muscles to constrict.
 Breathing becomes more difficult, even painful, and can produce a whistling or wheezing sound as air rushes through the narrowed passages.
 Watch for rapid, labored breathing and coughing.

-The good news is, while nature can give us high pollen counts, it also can take them away.
-A healthy bout of rain tends to clear the air, and those strong springtime winds often take pollen spores higher up into the atmosphere, away from where children would breathe them in.
+The good news is while nature can give us high pollen counts, it also can take them away.
+A healthy bout of rain tends to clear the air, and strong springtime winds often take pollen spores higher up into the atmosphere away from where children would breathe them in.
 It’s those beautiful, light breezy spring days you have to watch out for.